renzibei/fph-table/docs/ci.md

 *data layout*: the parameter search can pick a geometry that spreads the same keys over more cache lines while the disassembly stays byte-identical.

-Both probe runs must reach their last workload.
-One probe source builds both sides, so a counter that appears on one side only means a run stopped early, and the check fails with exit 2 rather than treating it as new.
-That is a failure to measure and not a difference, so no label and no already-landed commit turns it green.
-The callgrind gate treats a scenario reported by one side the same way.
+Both probe runs must reach their last workload — the probe's own `probe_complete 1` line — or the gate fails with exit 2, unwaivably.

+Because that is checked on both sides before anything is compared, a counter that then appears on one side only is *not* a run that stopped early.
+It is a probe whose text compiles differently against the two include trees, which is what an `#ifdef` on a macro the new API defines looks like — the considerate way to probe new API, because it keeps the base compiling.
+Those counters were not compared, so the gate says so and asks for the same label that signs off a base which cannot build the probe at all.
+The counters that did match are compared and gate as usual.
+If *no* counter matched, nothing was measured and no label helps.

+The callgrind gate has the same rule written down, but its scenario list is fixed in the script and applied to both sides, so its two sides always report the same names and the branch cannot fire.
+It is kept as a guard, not as a path anyone takes.

 The probe serves every allocation from a fixed 512 MiB arena, which is what makes the counts reproducible; it is `.bss`, so untouched pages cost nothing.